 [Section 41B inserted by No. 49 of 1979 s.
 21; amended by No. 73 of 1994 s.
 4.]

-42. Representation by employee of dealer
+42. Representation by employee of dealer, effect of

 For the purposes of this Act, any statement or representation made by an employee of a dealer or a person appearing to act on behalf of a dealer, including but not necessarily being a yard manager or salesperson, in relation to the quality, description or history of a vehicle offered or displayed for sale by that dealer shall be deemed to be such a representation or statement of the dealer.